Switch (2011 film): Plot

 Holed up in her hotel, Sophie is leafing through the file on Bénédicte Serteaux, looking for something that would link them.
 She calls her mother Marianne in Montreal and asks her to go to her, Sophie’s, house and try to find something that will prove her identity.
 Mother and daughter stay in contact by phone during the trip.
 When Marianne Malaterre arrives at the darkened house Sophie has a change of heart and pleads with her mother to call the police instead of entering on her own.
 But Marianne is determined to follow through and, taking a loaded shotgun and a flashlight from the trunk of her car, she goes into the house.
-The lights don’t work, but by the flashlight beam she finds her way to Sophie’s bedroom, where Thomas Huygens’s decapitated head is displayed on the pillow, surrounded by blood and candles, and with slogans daubed in blood on the wall.
+The lights don’t work, but by the flashlight beam she finds her way to Sophie’s bedroom, where Thomas Huygens’s severed head is displayed on the pillow, surrounded by blood and candles, and with slogans daubed in blood on the wall.
 In a panic, Marianne tries to run, but is felled, and her throat cut, by a woman dressed in black (presumably Bénédicte).
 Hearing the scuffle on the phone, Sophie is distraught.
 The mysterious woman then sets fire to the house and leaves.

 The next day the manager of Sophie’s hotel recognises her from TV news bulletins and calls the police.
 Forgeat arrives, with a fellow officer, and sees Sophie in the street.
 He gives chase, but Sophie is a keen runner in her spare time, and is able to keep ahead of him.
 After a lengthy chase through gardens and houses, Sophie reaches a busy road, steals a man’s motorbike, and rides off.

 By this time, Montreal police have also gone to the house of Claire Marras, and find her lying dead, with her throat cut, in a blood filled bath.
 It is noted that Claire had paid a large sum of money into her bank account a few days previously.

 At the Paris police headquarters, a DNA analysis of the headless corpse has been made.
 The results are surprising; Thomas and Sophie are half-siblings.
 Forgeat interviews Thomas's parents and his mother explains that she was artificially inseminated, as her husband is sterile.
 Similarly, Benedicte’s mother admits that she was also artificially inseminated, as she and her husband were not genetically compatible.

 Finding herself once again with nowhere to go, Sophie calls Kourosh, who invites her to stay at his apartment.
 She tells him the whole story, and he appears sympathetic, but later she hears him on the phone and realises he is in league with Bénédicte.
 She manages to escape from the apartment, but Kourosh pursues her.
 During the chase, he falls from a balcony into the street and is killed.